-By the discussion above it's not hard to see there's a flex between any two packings of a simple triangulated disk if all radii are flexible.
-Hence there must be constraints on the radii in order for rigidity to make sense.
-Rigidity for packings in general is difficult to determine in this sense.
+By the discussion above, it is not hard to see there is a flex between any two packings(of the same orientation) of a simple triangulated disk if all radii are free.
+Hence, there must be constraints on the radii in order for rigidity to make sense.
+The rigidity of packings, in general, is difficult to determine with these constraints.
 In fact, even rigidity of bar frameworks is difficult to determine beyond the first order.
-We first inspect the first order rigidity for packings: